Last Update: 9/2/23

 In addition to access, the condominium association has other powers as well: its Board of Directors is in charge of the overall condominium finances (collecting and recording condo fees and assessments; paying condo expenses; etc.); as well as the collection of past due fees and assessments; foreclosing on condos; maintaining the property; and making sure that all the unit owners are abiding by the condominium’s rules and regulations (along with its Articles of Incorporation, ByLaws, etc.).

-Conflicts Between Unit Owners and Condo Associations: When Lawsuits Are Filed
+Conflicts Between Unit Owners and Condo Associations: That’s When Condominium Lawsuits Are Filed!

 However, experienced Florida condo lawyers have all sorts of war stories about condo cases that as a general rule fall into a few categories, such as: